 These are 7 generalized factors.
 If I were to get into the specifics, I could easily list out about 20 separate factors that could affect photosynthesis.
 Photosynthesis is a basic process that controls the entire energy flow in one ecosystem.
 There are hundreds of ecosystems in the world.
 With millions of different kinds of animals.
 At each scale of your vision, you can add numerous variables to this one process.
 Photosynthesis itself, affects many other processes.

-(Can you appreciate this complexity now?)
+I’m sure you can appreciate this complexity now.

 As I have mentioned in Ecological Niche: Hypervolume model, humans cannot grasp this complexity.
 We are extremely primitive organisms in the eyes of the universe; we can only take in 3 variables at a time.
 But on Earth, we are the most advanced beings.
 We have a curiosity that is unrivaled in geologic history, and we desperately want to understand our world.